UNIGE

 A special session is dedicated to health insurance during Orientation Week, allowing you to ask all the necessary questions.

-When obtaining the residence permit, it is necessary to sign the personal liability insurance.
-Advisor Swiss Insurance will also be able to offer you preferential rates.
+When obtaining the residence permit, it is necessary to sign a personal liability insurance.
+A special session during Orientation Week will allow you to ask all the necessary questions.

 For those living in Geneva, it is recommended to have a household insurance.
 By having a status of the student, Advisor Swiss Insurance will be able to offer you preferential rates.